1 These are the words that Sri Krishna spoke to the despairing Arjuna,

 71 They are forever free who renounce all selfish desires

-and break away from the ego-cage of “I,” “me,” and “mine”
+away from the ego-cage of “I,” “me,” and “mine”

 to be united with the Lord.